R\'enyi entropy of single-character CFTs on the torus: Orbifolds of meromorphic CFTs

 \subsection{Degeneracy at \texorpdfstring{$k=1$}{}}

 Note that when $k=1$, both $\chi_1$ and $\chi_3$ correspond to characters of primaries of conformal dimension $h_1=h_3 =1$.
-We now need to show that this is a physical scenario, that is to show that the two characters are identical.
+Our goal now is to demonstrate that this represents a physical scenario, specifically that the two characters are identical.